maglietti/ignite3-chinook-demo/src/docs/annotations-doc.md

 ### @Zone

-Defines which distribution zone the table belongs to.
+Defines which distribution zone the table belongs to and which storage profiles it can use.

 **Attributes**:
-- `value`: The name of the zone
+- `value`: The name of the distribution zone
-- `storageProfiles`: The storage profiles to use
+- `storageProfiles`: The storage profiles to use for this table

 **Example**:
 ```java